Motivation is what gets you started. Habit is what keeps you going. – Jim Rohn

 Given all this, is it any surprise that the habits-of-mind you create form the foundations of your creativity (or lack of it), determine your level of happiness, or build your intelligence and your strength of character?
 Everything you do is built upon your “habits-of-mind” — for better or worse.
 However, anything you do is still a choice you make.
 You can either choose to make this choice or you can choose something else.
 It’s up to you to decide.

 The Role of Anchors in Habit Formation

-Anchoring is an Neural Linguistic Programming (NLP) term that works on the premise that certain memories and emotional states are triggered as a result of specific stimuli that are present within the internal or external environments.
-In other words, anchors are in some ways captured feelings, emotions, and memories of events, places and things.
-These feelings, emotions and memories might lie dormant for long periods at a time, however at one point or another they could come to the surface in response to very specific stimuli present within the internal or external environment.
+Anchoring is a Neural Linguistic Programming (NLP) term that works on the premise that certain memories and emotional states are triggered as a result of specific stimuli that are present within the internal or external environments.
+In other words, anchors are in some ways captured feelings, emotions, and memories of events, places, and things.
+These feelings, emotions, and memories might lie dormant for long periods at a time, however, at one point or another, they could come to the surface in response to very specific stimuli present within the internal or external environment.